richadudani/Building-Blockchain/README.md

 ### <b> Files locations in Github </b>

-1. I have created a repository called `blockchain-homework` in the Github.
+1. I have created a repository called `Building-Blockchain` in the Github.

 2. Inside the above there are two sub-folders named "Blockchain Case Study" and "POA Development Chain" which has all the solution files